puppetlabs/bolt/documentation/troubleshooting.md

 ## My task fails with a "permission denied" error (`noexec` issue)

-If your task fails with the following error, the issue may be that your temporary directory (tmpdir) is [mounted with noexec](https://superuser.com/questions/728127/what-does-noexec-flag-mean-when-mounting-directories-on-rhel).
+If your task fails with the following error, the issue might be that your temporary directory (tmpdir) is [mounted with noexec](https://superuser.com/questions/728127/what-does-noexec-flag-mean-when-mounting-directories-on-rhel).

 ```